The Independent Pharmacy

 If you’re unsure about whether a website is legitimate, a good starting point is to check it out on the General Pharmaceutical Council register, which lists all of the pharmacies (both offline and online) that it has accredited.
 Search by registration number, trading name or postcode.
 If you are unable to find this information easily through the website in question, there is likely some suspicious activity going on.

-The General Pharmaceutical Council also deals with customer concerns relating to pharmaceutical misdealings – see their raising concerns section if you need to report anything potentially dubious.
+The General Pharmaceutical Council also deals with customer concerns relating to pharmaceutical misdealings – see their reporting concerns section if you need to report anything potentially dubious.
 You can also check the World Health Organization website for a full list of legitimate medical authorities worldwide.

 Remember, a reputable online pharmacy will always: